School of Life Sciences

 These state-of-the-art facilities are underpinned by our plant growth capability using computer controlled glasshouse and controlled environment facilities.

 The new Wolfson STEPS is a unique £3.5m facility that is state-of-the-art plant growth facility with cutting edge phenotyping technologies.
-Included within STEPS are:
+We can test the impact of climate change on plants, replicate real environments from anywhere in the world, and assess and control crop water use.

 BBSRC ALERT Funded Equipment